 Though the river is dangerous on its own, full of rocks and branches, the temperature of the rapid water may have played a role.

-Daryl Devey, operations and maintenance manager at the Central Utah Water Conservancy, said that the water on Monday was around 47-50 degrees in that area of the river.
+Daryl Devey, operations and maintenance manager at the Central Utah Water Conservancy, said that the water that day was around 47-50 degrees in that area of the river.

 Cold water shock is rare, but more likely in warmer months when people are hot and don't consider water temperatures.
 In July 2015, Cameron Gosling, a 14-year-old boy, jumped into the River Wear, just outside of Durham, England, and never resurfaced.
 His drowning was caused by cold water shock.